Lamia Moubayed Bissat: Early life and education

-Lamia Moubayed Bissat graduated with an engineering degree in agriculture in 1988 and received her master's degree in Agricultural Economics and Development from the American University of Beirut (AUB) in 1990.
-Eight years later, she joined l'Ecole Supérieure des Affaires in Beirut to pursue a master's in business administration (MBA).
+Lamia Moubayed Bissat was born on March 27, 1967, in Beirut, Lebanon.
+Moubayed graduated from the American University of Beirut in 1988 with an engineering degree in agriculture and in 1990 with her master's degree in Agricultural Economics and Development.
+In 1991, Moubayed co-founded Green line, the first non-governmental organization in Lebanon addressing environmental and agricultural development.
+In 1998, she began studying at l'Ecole Supérieure des Affaires in Beirut to pursue a master's in business administration.